Psychology (PSYC)

 The accelerated B.A. to M.A. program in experimental psychology aims to

-1. improve opportunities for excellent undergraduates to prepare for competitive Ph.D. programs or add an additional credential before entering a competitive job market; and
+1. improve opportunities for excellent undergraduates to prepare for competitive non-clinical Ph.D. programs or add an additional credential before entering a competitive job market; and

 2. allow students interested in experimental psychology to advance and further specialize their psychology education in only one additional year at UNH.